Jane E. Onken, MD, Chair

 Dr. Onken received her undergraduate degree from Smith College and attended the George Washington University School of Medicine.
 She completed her house staff training in internal medicine at Duke University, followed by fellowship training in gastroenterology.
 She received a master's degree in health sciences from Duke in 2005.

-Funding for clinical trial expenses, staff and salary support, paid to Duke University, from the following companies:
+Funding for clinical trial expenses, staff and salary support, paid to Duke University, from the following company:

 Dr. Onken serves in significant roles with the following organization, receiving reimbursement or compensation as listed: